awaregroup/IIALab/labs/Lab02.md

 ### 2.1 - Prepare Azure IoT Hub Device Details
 1. Open a browser tab and navigate to [www.dpsgen.com/iia](https://www.dpsgen.com/iia).

-2. Enter the `Scope ID`, `Device ID` and `Primary Key` collected earlier and click 'Generate'.
+2. Enter the `Scope ID`, `Device ID` and `Primary Key` collected earlier and click 'Generate JSON'.

 3. Open a Command Prompt as Administrator.
-4. Replace the IP address in the following commands with the IP Address of your device, then run the commands in your command prompt window:
+4. Replace the IP address in each of the following two commands with the IP Address of your HummingBoard device, then run the two commands in your command prompt window; one command after the other:
 ```batch
 net use \\<device ip address here>\c$ /USER:administrator
 copy "%userprofile%\Downloads\tpmoverride.json" \\<device ip address here>\c$\Data\Users\DefaultAccount\AppData\Local\Packages\IoTLabs.TestApp.App_wqmbmn0a4bde6\LocalState /y
 ```
 ![](./media/2_13.png)

-5. Restart your device and you should see Azure IoT now showing as connected.
+5. Manually restart the HummingBoard device (you may need to connect a mouse to the device and then choose the Settings cog in the bottom left corner.
+In the drop-down list that shows at the top left under App Settings, choose 'Power Options' and click on the 'Restart' button).
+Once started you should see Azure IoT now showing as connected.

 ![](./media/2_14.png)